robertdavidgraham/hunter-dkim/README.md

 ## FAQ: My DKIM verifier can only fetch the key from a DNS server

 Yes, that's a problem.
-Other DKIM verification tools and libraries can grab the key from a file, so you could try that.
+Other DKIM verification tools and libraries can grab the key from a file, so you could try that ([like this one](https://gist.github.com/stevecheckoway/51e63d4c269bd2be4a50a3b39645a77c)).

 What I did instead was set up BIND9 as my DNS resolver, then configured a "Response Policy Zone" (RPZ) with this one record changed.
 This means